cpetrich/counterfeit_DS18B20/README.md

 ## Warning
 **Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten \[5\].
 The recommended way of identifying counterfeit sensors is to check whether the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
 (While the ROM can be overwritten in Families B1 and D1 to mimic genuie sensors, we have not come across sensors with spoofed ROM \[5\].)

 (*Information on chips of Families A, B, C, and D comes from my own investigations of sensors in conjunction with the references below as indicated by reference number \[1-6,8-10\].
-All tests were performed at 5 V with 1.2 kOhm pull-up.*)
+All tests were performed at 5 V with 1.2 kOhm pull-up.
+Decapping was performed jointly with Nga P. Dang, and measurements of temperature offsets and timing with Irina Sæther and Megan O'Sadnick.*)

 ## Sources
 Sensors or probes with authentic or cloned DS18B20 were purchased from the follwing sources.
 Note that only **sensors** purchased from offical Maxim distributors are authentic chips that are guaranteed to have been handled correctly.
 Free samples provided by Maxim Integrated through their online ordering system are gratefully acknowledged.